jamesphongduong/node_tech_test/README.md

 ## Overview

-The purpose of this exercise is for us understand how you would working in an existing project as part of a team, this includes designing and implementing a simple API service.
-Whilst we will be looking at the quality of code we are also interested in seeing how you would organise a codebase.
+The purpose of this exercise is for us to understand how you would work on an existing project as part of a team.
+This includes designing and implementing a simple API service.
+Whilst we will be looking at the quality of your code, we are also interested in seeing how you would organise a codebase.

 ## Requirements